cyclus/cyclus.github.com/source/cep/cep17.rst

 (This interface will probably need extension)

-Will be designed to allow user-developers to *easily* retrieve any kind of information about a material they could ever reasonably need.
+This is intended to allow user-developers to *easily* retrieve any kind of information about a material they could ever reasonably need.
+The interface is designed to grow organically as needed.

 .. code-block:: c++